convexoptimist/Environment-Semantic-Aided-Communication/README.md

 Run main_beam.py files for both Scenario 5 and Scenario 7 in the semantic_mask_bbox_code folder.
 This code will train the ML model, save the checkpoint and analysis files

-If you have any questions regarding the code and used dataset, please contact contact [Shoaib Imran](s.imran@asu.edu).
+If you have any questions regarding the code and used dataset, please contact contact at <s.imran@asu.edu>

 # License and Referencing
 This code package is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 If you in any way use this code for research that results in publications, please cite our original article: